microsoft/fluentui/ghdocs/Tutorial.md

 ![create-react-app preview in browser](./images/create-react-app-preview.png)

 ## Step 2: Install office-ui-fabric-react package
-To use Office UI Fabric React components in your project, you will need to first install the ofifce-ui-fabric-react npm package.
+To use Fabric React in your project, you will need to first install the `ofifce-ui-fabric-react` npm package.
 Type the following in the console to install the package:

 ```
 npm install office-ui-fabric-react --save